open-feature/open-feature-operator/docs/getting_started.md

 # Getting Started

-Once you have [understood the basic concepts](./concepts.md) and [installed the operator](./installation.md) you can follow this guide to deploy an example application demonstrating the operator.
+Once you [understand the basic concepts](./concepts.md) and [install the operator](./installation.md) you can follow this guide to deploy an example application demonstrating the operator.

 ## Quick start